DemetCekic/ABAP_SmartForms01/README.md

 - Creating and Using a Driver Program for Smart Forms
 - Passing Parameters to Smart Forms

+## How to Run
+1. Import the `.abap` driver program into your SAP system.
+2. Execute the program `ZSMARTFORM_INVOICE` from SE38.
+3. Use the selection screen to enter currency codes and select active/passive status.
+4. The Smart Form invoice output will be displayed as a formatted PDF or print preview.

 ## Screenshots
 🖥️ **1.
 Selection Screen:**
 This screen allows the user to filter airline carrier data based on currency and active/passive status before generating the invoice output.